kzar/bitratchet-js/README.md

  - It must contain a `parse` field containing a function that expects data in a ArrayBuffer and returns the parsed information.
  - It must contain an `unparse` field containing a function that accepts the parsed information and returns an ArrayBuffer with the unparsed data.
- - It should contain a length field containing a number specifying - in bits - how large the primtive is.
+ - It should contain a length field containing a number specifying - in bits - how large the primitive is.
 If the length field is omitted the primitive is considered of dynmaic length.
- - Dynamic length primitives are only necissary when the primitive's length varies depending on _its own value_.
-They are only necissary for records and other advanced situations.
+ - Dynamic length primitives are only necessary when the primitive's length varies depending on _its own value_.
+They are only necessary for records and other advanced situations.
 The dynamic primitives `parse` and `unparse` functions must accept an optional second parameter called store and they must populate the store object - if given - with a bit length after processing the data.
 Dynamic length fields also have to deal with extra data and don't get as much help with putting their data into the right position.
- - If the primtive's length is not divisible by 8 it should ignore any spare bits.
+ - If the primitive's length is not divisible by 8 the parse function should ignore any extra bits (left at the MSB end of the first and MSB byte) and the unparse function should take care to zero them.
  - If the primitive is created with invalid options, or used with invalid data an exception should be thrown.

 Included primitives: